sap-labs-france/ev-server/readme.md

 ### Front-End

-When the user will be notified by email for instance, a link to the front-end application will be built based on the configuration below.
+When the user will be notified (by email for instance), a link to the front-end application will be built based on the configuration below:

-In the **config.json** file edit the following info:

 ```
   "CentralSystemFrontEnd": {